 If You Have These 6 Traits, People Will See You as a Leader (Regardless of Your Position)

-You don’t need to be in management to be a leader.
+You don’t need to be in management to be a leader within the organization.

 People tend to think leading means speaking out.
-But often, the exact opposite is true.
+But sometimes, the opposite is true.

 “I'll let you in on a little hidden secret,” Elizabeth McLeod said.
 “If you focus on mindful listening, you can garner more authority without saying a word.”